How to Plant, Grow, and Care for Clematis

 Clematis grow and flower best in full sun, although light shade, especially in the South, is tolerated.
 Roots should be cool and shaded.
 Planting annuals or shallow rooted perennials around the base of the Clematis helps to create these ideal conditions.
 Good drainage is essential with an even supply of moisture.
 A fertile, medium-loam soil with a good level of organic matter is ideal, never allowing the plant to become dry or very wet.

 When space is limited, Clematis can be enjoyed as container plants, ideal for growing on patios or in a cool conservatory.
 Combined with colorful annuals, especially those with a trailing habit, they add height and extended ornamental appeal to container combinations.
 A wide range of Clematis thrive in containers.
 The large, early flowering, compact growing varieties are among the preferred choices.
-For ultimate success, use a pot 2' deep x 1½'-2' wide with appropriate drainage.
+For ultimate success, use a pot 2' deep x 1-1/2 to 2' wide with appropriate drainage.
 Container should be raised above the ground to prevent water saturation around the base.
 Plant in early spring with the top of the soil ball about 2" below the soil level in the container, and water thoroughly.
 Most well-draining potting mixes are suitable.
 New growth should be trained on a wooden framework or up bamboo canes tied at the tops to create a pyramidal support.
 Water regularly, never allowing the potting soil to dry out.
 A liquid fertilizer can be incorporated from late spring through midsummer.
 Such treatment is important with the reblooming varieties and is necessary for the ongoing success of companion plants in the container.
 Remember that Clematis ideally require cool conditions for their roots and warm sunny conditions for their top growth.
-In areas with harsh winter weather, containers should be allowed to dry out as fall advances and stored over winter in a dry, frost-free location, such as a garage.
+In areas with harsh winter weather, containers should be allowed to dry out as fall advances and stored over winter in a sheltered, cold but frost-free location, such as a garage.

 We include the pruning group with the description for each variety of our Clematis.
 Please use the following pruning recommendations for best results in the bloom and plant habit of your Clematis: